Arcanessss/life-expectancy-analysis/README.md

 Life expectancy analysis (1990-2021) using R and the tidyverse.

+ *You will find simple, detailed instructions there for generating a graph for a single country (plot1) or for comparing several countries (plot2).*

 **Dataset** :

 - *Source*: [Kaggle – Life Expectancy at Birth Across the Globe](https://www.kaggle.com/datasets/iamsouravbanerjee/life-expectancy-at-birth-across-the-globe)
 - *Coverage*: 195 countries, 1990–2021
 - *Variables*: Country, Continent, Hemisphere, HDI Rank, Life Expectancy per year

 **Tools** :